zhullyb/monyhar/monyhar/docs/clang_tidy.md

     --all
 ```

-All clang-tidy checks are run on Linux builds of Chromium, so please set up your
+All clang-tidy checks are run on Linux builds of Monyhar, so please set up your
 `args.gn` to build Linux.

 `all_findings.json` is where all of clang-tidy's findings will be dumped.
 The
 format of this file is detailed in `tricium_clang_tidy.py`.

-**Note** that the above command will use Chromium's top-level `.clang-tidy` file
+**Note** that the above command will use Monyhar's top-level `.clang-tidy` file
 (or `.clang-tidy` files scattered throughout `third_party/`, depending on the
 files we lint.
 In order to test a *new* check, you'll have to add it to
-Chromium's top-level `.clang-tidy` file.
+Monyhar's top-level `.clang-tidy` file.

 ### Ignoring a check